-All around us radioactive particles.
+All around us are radioactive particles.
 Radioactive isotopes are found in natural minerals.
 Dosimeter badges help us monitor the scatter radiation emitted.
-It is prudent to be prepared in case you, your coworkers and/or your employees come in contact with ionizing radiation.
-Remember, you cannot see radiation but it can have the potential to cause life-altering and painful damage.
-Detecting the radiation, monitoring the time you spend around it and having proper shielding can help protect you.
+It is prudent to be prepared in case you, your coworkers, and/or your employees come in contact with ionizing radiation.
+Remember, you cannot see radiation, but it can potentially cause life-altering and painful damage.
+Detecting the radiation, monitoring the time you spend around it, and having proper shielding can help protect you.

-In order to build a step-by-step guide, it is essential to first understand how radiation protection works.
-With reference to exposure to radiation from the sun and the measures you take to protect yourself from solar radiation, radiation protection consists of time, distance, and shielding.
-These three principles are effective individually but most effectively work in tandem.
-With that understanding of time, distance and shielding you can help you protect yourself and others from the negative affects of ionizing radiation.
+To build a step-by-step guide, it is essential first to understand how radiation protection works.
+With reference to exposure to radiation from the Sun and the measures you take to protect yourself from solar radiation, radiation protection consists of time, distance, and shielding.
+These three principles are practical individually but most effectively work in tandem.
+With that understanding of time, distance, and shielding you can help protect yourself and others from the adverse affects of ionizing radiation.

-Time: Limit or minimize the length of time you are exposed to radiation.
-The dose of radiation is linearly correlated to the length of time you are exposed to radiation.
+Time: Limit or minimize the time you are exposed to radiation.
+The radiation dose is linearly correlated to the length of time you are exposed to radiation.
 The longer the exposure, the more damage.
-Just like a sunburn can occur within 30 minutes, radiation burns from x-rays, alpha rays or gamma rays can occur quickly and cause painful damage.
+Like a sunburn can occur within 30 minutes, radiation burns from x-rays, alpha or gamma rays can happen quickly and cause painful injury.

-Shielding: Devices can provide protection from radioactivity.
+Shielding: Devices can protect from radioactivity.
 Shielding works because of the principle of attenuation, the gradual decrease of energy’s intensity through a medium, by absorbing radiation between the source of radioactivity and the location to be protected.

-Just like applying sunscreen with a high SPF when you are in direct sunlight.
-The sunscreen should provide protection from the sun.
-Lead, concrete, and water are mediums that are high in density which can be used to shield you from penetrating gamma rays and x-rays.
-Practically, doctors place lead blankets or thyroid collars on their patients during routine x-rays which helps limit the exposure.
+Just like applying sunscreen with a high SPF in direct sunlight.
+The sunscreen should provide protection from the Sun.
+Lead, concrete, and water are mediums that are high in density and can be used to shield you from penetrating gamma rays and x-rays.
+Practically, doctors place lead blankets or thyroid collars on their patients during routine x-rays, which helps limit the exposure.

 What to Do in a Nuclear Disaster?

-in the event of a large or catastrophic radiation crisis such as a nuclear powerplant accident, a terrorist attack, or a weapon of war.
+In the event of a significant or catastrophic radiation crisis, such as a nuclear powerplant accident, a terrorist attack, or a weapon of war.

 If you are outside, locate the nearest building and go inside quickly to minimize the time and distance of exposure to the source of radioactivity.

-It may be the case that you need to shelter indoors for an extended period of time.
-Keep calm and stay indoors until you have been given permission that it is safe to go outside.
+It may be the case that you need to shelter indoors for an extended period.
+Keep calm and stay indoors until you have been permitted that it is safe to go outside.

-While you are inside, keep doors and windows closed.
-If you were exposed to radiation, take a shower and wash the parts of your body that were not protected with soap and water.
+While inside, keep doors and windows closed if you were exposed to radiation, shower and wash the parts of your body that were not protected with soap and water.
 Drink and eat only items that are sealed.

-Your local emergency responders will provide updates on if and when it is safe to venture outside.
+Your local emergency responders will provide updates on when it is safe to be outside.
 They have been trained to respond in these types of situations.
-Use radio, TV, or your phones to watch for updates and receive instructions on where to get tested for contamination.
+Use the radio, TV, or your phone to watch for updates and receive instructions on where to get tested for contamination.

-These three steps – Take Shelter, Stay Indoors, and Keep Alert – utilizing the principles of time, distance and shielding, are effective on how to protect yourself from radiation in a large-scale radioactive event.
-To limit everyday exposure to radiation, wearable devices can be worn for detection like those from RadiationSafety.com.
+These three steps – Take Shelter, Stay Indoors, and Keep Alert – utilizing the principles of time, distance, and shielding, are effective in how to protect yourself from radiation in a large-scale radioactive event.
+To limit and monitor radiation exposure, wearable devices can be worn for detection by RadiationSafety.com.

-In an emergency situation or for more information on the basics of radiation safety contact the Center for Disease Control (CDC), Environmental Protection Agency (EPA), U.S. Department of Homeland Security (DHS) and the Federal Emergency Management Agency (FEMA) can provide more helpful information.
+In an emergency or for more information on the basics of radiation safety, contact the Center for Disease Control (CDC), Environmental Protection Agency (EPA), U.S. Department of Homeland Security (DHS), and the Federal Emergency Management Agency (FEMA) can provide more helpful information.

 Are Radiation Detection Badges Important?
 Wearing radiation detection badges can protect you, your employees, and your practice from potential lawsuits.
 Recently I (Paul) was at a vet conference when I met a vet tech.
-As we talked, she mentioned that she is the one that typically does the x-ray’s in her office.
-She mentioned that she had worked in the office for over 20 years and seldom wore anything to shield her from the radiation.
-When asked about dosimeters or radiation badges to measure the scatter ionizing radiation, she laughed.
-Often, I think about the conversation, the potential impact the cumulative radiation will have on her body, and how wearing a radiation detection badge is critical to her safety.
+As we talked, she mentioned that she is the one that typically does the X-rays in her office.
+She said she had worked in the office for over 20 years and seldom wore anything to shield her from the radiation.
+She laughed when asked about dosimeters or radiation badges to measure the scatter ionizing radiation.
+I’m not sure what happened to the vet tech or her long-term medical issues, but I know radiation detection is essential for anyone working around ionizing radiation sources.

-Why are dosimeters or radiation detection badges important to wear for medical workers?
+Why are dosimeters or radiation detection badges essential to wear for medical workers?
 The field of radiology has inarguably revolutionized diagnostic measures in medicine.
-From the accidental discovery of X-rays by Wilhelm in 1895 to the present day, radiology has excelled greatly.
-Artificial Intelligence (AI) in Radiology has now created new arenas for diagnostic medicine.
-While these advancements have improved efficiency and increased diagnostic capacity, we still may be making compromises with the health of individuals such as radiologists, lab operators, and other staff exposed to ionizing radiation.
+From Wilhelm’s accidental discovery of X-rays in 1895 to the present day, radiology has excelled dramatically.
+Artificial Intelligence (AI) in Radiology has created new diagnostic medicine arenas.
+While these advancements have improved efficiency and increased diagnostic capacity, we may still compromise the health of radiologists, lab operators, and other staff exposed to ionizing radiation.

-Several pieces of equipment, such as X-ray and CT scan machines, serve as sources of external radiation in clinical settings.
-However, the amount of external radiation exposure depends on the distance from the source, the energy levels of radiation emitted, the radiation count present, and the duration of exposure.
-To limit radiation exposure, radiation workers can benefit from time, distance, and shielding factors.
+Several types of equipment, such as X-ray and CT scan machines, serve as external radiation sources in clinical settings.
+However, the amount of external radiation exposure depends on the distance from the source, the energy levels emitted, the present radiation count, and the exposure duration.
+Radiation workers can benefit from time, distance, and shielding factors to limit radiation exposure.

 Time-Duration Of the Procedure

-Duration of the procedure is crucial, reducing time will decrease the exposure of the patient and the radiation workers.
-Radiation exposure is proportional to the time the individual is exposed, so the greater the time spent near the source, the greater will be the dose of radiation received.
+The duration of the procedure is crucial; reducing time will decrease the exposure of the patient and the radiation workers.
+Radiation exposure is proportional to the time the individual is exposed, so the more significant the time spent near the source, the greater the radiation dose received.
 Limiting the time is critical to monitor.
-The most basic way to reduce the duration of exposure without compromising the quality is by taking the history of the patient and briefing the procedure to the patient before entering the lab.
+The most basic way to reduce the duration of exposure without compromising the quality is by taking the patient’s history and briefing the procedure the patient before entering the lab.
 All questions and concerns should be asked before or should be kept for after the procedure to minimize exposure.

 The closer to the radiation source, the higher the exposure to the radiation will be to those around it.
 The exposure rate from the source of radiation drops by the inverse of the distance squared.
-The rule is to position the patient and the operator away from the source of radiation.
-The farther an individual is from the source of the radiation, the better it is.
+The rule is to position the patient and the operator away from the radiation source.
+The farther an individual is from the radiation source, the better it is.

 Shielding has proven to be a successful way of controlling radiation exposure.
-Shielding can be anything from PPE to a room with protective lining, or even an object or a material that causes hindrance or neutralizes radiation, for example, a lead apron, gloves, thyroid shield, and eye goggles.
-There are several materials used for this shielding equipment, Plexiglas for Beta particles, and lead for X-rays and Gamma rays are some examples.
-These days, non-lead options are also being manufactured due to their non-hazardous disposal and recyclable nature, for example, lead-free aprons are a widely used way of shielding.
-These are made from a blend of heavy metals other than lead, making them non-toxic and lighter, hence also easier to carry.
+Shielding can be anything from PPE to a room with protective lining or even an object or a material that causes hindrance or neutralizes radiation, for example, a lead apron, gloves, thyroid shield, and eye goggles.
+Several materials are used for this shielding equipment, Plexiglas for Beta particles and lead for X-rays and Gamma rays.
+These days, non-lead options are also being manufactured due to their non-hazardous disposal and recyclable nature; for example, lead-free aprons are a widely used shielding.
+These are made from a blend of heavy metals other than lead, making them non-toxic, lighter, and easier to carry.

-Additionally, there should be specific protective protocols in place for individuals that are at a higher risk of the adverse effects of radiation exposure, such as pregnant females.
+Additionally, specific protective protocols should be in place for individuals at a higher risk of the adverse effects of radiation exposure, such as pregnant females.
 A developing fetus should not be exposed to radiation of more than 1 mSv.
-It poses a threat to the developing fetus’s well-being if radiation exceeds 5mSv.
+It threatens the developing fetus’s well-being if radiation exceeds 5mSv.

 Children are also high-risk individuals who should only be exposed to low-dose radiation when no other option is available.